+Supply

+Stock

+1. Meaning 1.
+Meaning

+Stock refers to the entire quantity of Supply refers to the quantity of a

+commodity which exists with the seller. commodity offered for sale at a given price

+and at a point of time.

+2. Interrelationship 2.
+Interrelationship

-Stock Supply 1.
-Meaning Stock refers to the entire quantity of commodity which exists with the seller.
-1. Meaning Supply refers to the quantity of a commodity offered for sale at a given price and at a point of time.
-2. Interrelationship Stock can exceed supply or stock and supply can be same.
-2. Interrelationship Supply and stock can be same.
-But supply can never exceed stock.
+Stock can exceed supply or stock and Supply and stock can be same.
+But supply

+supply can be same. can never exceed stock.